Peace and Social Justice

 Chesapeake Physicians for Social Responsibility's (Chesapeake PSR) history is rooted in peace and social justice activism of individuals working to influence social, political and environmental change.

 Chesapeake PSR's work on peace and social justice in Maryland extends beyond climate change and energy, and toxic pollution.
 Our members have been involved in a number of important issues, such as preventing the use or spread of nuclear weapons and nuclear power, ending the death penalty in Maryland, addressing gun violence and reducing defense expenditures in order to reinvest those savings in our communities.

 Currently, we are pushing to make Maryland's government more transparent, to address issues related to income inequality and to support national Physicians for Social Responsibility's (PSR) efforts to work toward the elimination of nuclear weapons and to stop the spread of nuclear power.

-The Nuclear Weapons Ban Treaty negotiations began March 27, 2017 at the U.N.
-More than 115 nations participated on the first day, but, as expected, the U.S. and other nuclear-armed states boycotted the talks.
+The U.S. boycotted the Nuclear Weapons Ban Treaty negotiations that began March 27, 2017 at the U.N.
+More than 115 nations participated on the first day, but, as expected, the U.S. and other nuclear-armed states boycotted.